vsajip/kscript/README.md

 We always welcome pull requests. :-)

-You could also show your support upvoting `kscript` here on github, or by voting for issues in Intellij IDEA which impact  `kscript`ing.
+You could also show your support by upvoting `kscript` here on github, or by voting for issues in Intellij IDEA which impact  `kscript`ing.
 Here are our top 3 tickets/annoyances that we would love to see fixed:

 1. [KT-13347](https://youtrack.jetbrains.com/issue/KT-13347) Good code is red in injected kotlin language snippets
 2. [KT-16802](https://youtrack.jetbrains.com/issue/KT-16802) Good code is always red when editing kts-script files under Kotlin v1.1